-6.3.1 Adjusting a Raster Layer's opacity
+Procedure 6.14.
+Adjusting a Raster Layer's opacity

 - 1. Select the layer in the layer stack - 2.
 Choose Layer > Show Layer Styles to bring up the Raster Layer Style Window for this layer. - 3.
-Drag the Layer Opacity slider to the desired opacity The layer on the Map will update as you do this - 4.
-Close the Raster Layer Style window
+Drag the Layer Opacity slider to the desired opacity

+The layer on the Map will update as you do this

+4. Close the Raster Layer Style Window

+Procedure 6.15.
 Changing a Raster Layer's palette

 - 1. Select the layer in the layer stack - 2.
-Choose Layer > Show LayerStyles to bring up the Raster Layer Style window for this layer. - 3.
-Choose Window > Show Uber Browser and click the Palettes tab to bring up the Palettes tab of the Uber Browser. - 4.
-Select a new palette from the list and drag it to the Palettes well in the Raster Layer Style Window - The layer color in the map should be updated immediately 5.
-Close the Raster Layer Style window
+Choose Layer > Show Layer Styles to bring up the Raster Layer Style Window for this layer. - 3.
+Choose Window > Show Uber Browser and click the Palettes tab to bring up the Palettes Tab of the Uber Browser. - 4.
+Select a new palette from the list and drag it to the Palette well in the Raster Layer Style Window

+The layer color in the map should be updated immediately

+5. Close the Raster Layer Style Window

-▲ If you are working with a true-color image (one with component RGB), the palette well will not be available.
+If you are working with a true-color image (one with component RGB), the palette well will not be available.

-6.3.2 Concentrating the palette representation
+6.2.1.
+Concentrating the palette representation